falcon-computing/genome-release/deploy/aws/scripts/README.md

     [centos@ip-123-45-67-890 /local ]$ nohup ./runbenchmark.sh  m4.10x aws /genome/Logs/m4.10x/ 0

 In the example above, the log file is posted at /genome/Logs/m4.10x/

+These scripts can be used in Huawei and Alicloud as long as the location of the executables and the settings defined in these instructions are the same.